Are Elites Meritocratic and Efficiency-Seeking? Evidence from MBA Students: Empirical Appendix

 Seventh, we account for potential order effects by including round fixed effects in our estimation.
 Appendix Table~\ref{tab:rob_round} presents estimates from our main specification with additional controls for the order in which spectators encountered each treatment condition.
-The results remain remarkably consistent with our baseline findings.
-When controlling for round fixed effects, the performance condition increases the Gini coefficient by $0.240$ points in the within-subject specification without additional controls, nearly identical to our main estimate.
-Similarly, the efficiency cost condition increases the Gini coefficient by $0.188$ points, matching our baseline result.
+The results remain consistent with our baseline findings.
+When controlling for round fixed effects, the performance condition increases the Gini coefficient by $\getval{rob_round_perf}$ points in the within-subject specification without additional controls, nearly identical to our main estimate.
+Similarly, the efficiency cost condition increases the Gini coefficient by $\getval{rob_round_eff}$ points, matching our baseline result.
 This consistency indicates that our findings are not driven by the sequential nature of the experimental design or by potential learning effects across redistributive decisions.

 Finally, we verify that our results are not sensitive to our choice of dependent variable.
 Appendix Table~\ref{tab:rob_red} presents estimates using the net-of-efficiency-cost share of earnings redistributed as the outcome variable instead of the Gini coefficient.
 This alternative specification directly measures redistribution behavior while accounting for efficiency costs.
-The results remain qualitatively similar, confirming that our findings about how MBA students respond to performance differences and efficiency costs are robust to different ways of measuring redistributive choices.
+The results remain qualitatively similar, confirming robustness to alternative outcome measures.

-Across all these robustness checks, the key patterns in our data---MBA students' greater tolerance for inequality, similar sensitivity to the source of inequality as the general population, and stronger response to efficiency costs---remain stable and statistically significant.
+Across all these robustness checks, the key patterns in our data---MBA students' greater tolerance for inequality, weaker sensitivity to the source of inequality than the general population, and stronger response to efficiency costs---remain stable and statistically significant.